 Make sure that the photo is properly exposed (not too bright or too dark) and that the subject is facing directly ahead, with their eyes open.
 If there’s a shadow, you will need to adjust the lighting (usually caused by overhead lighting) and retake the photo.
 Keep in mind, even if you’re an advanced photographer, this is not the time to get fancy with your lighting setup.
 Use a flat, even light that shows your entire face clearly.
 If you can position yourself with an open window in front of you, that’s probably all the light you’ll need.

 The background must be white or off-white, without any distracting patterns or textures.
 A smooth white wall is perfect.
 A white sheet, if suspended evenly without any wrinkles, can also work.
 We would avoid going out and buying an actual photo backdrop, as this will cost more than simply having your photos done at Walgreens.

 Be sure to leave spacing at the top and sides of the image (you can crop it to the right dimensions later).
 The printed photo will need to be 2 x 2 inches, and your head needs to be between 1 and 1 3/8 inches tall.
 The State Department provides its own tool on its website for cropping your image, but note this is an older tool that requires Adobe Flash Player.

-To print your passport photos, use a color inkjet printer, preferably one that supports photo paper.
+To print your passport photos, use a color inkjet printer.
+It’s best to use one that supports photo paper.
 A portable photo printer like Epson’s PictureMate PM400 is handy for a task such as this.
-It even has a built-in passport photo template that can help streamline the process.
-However, keep in mind that 2-inch by 2-inch photo paper doesn’t exist, despite the passport photo requirement for that size.
-To meet government guidelines, you will need to print your image on 4-inch by 6-inch paper (or larger) and manually cut the portrait out.
+It even comes with a built-in passport photo template that helps make the process go a little faster.
+With that in mind, note that 2-inch by 2-inch photo paper does not exist (the passport photo requirement size).
+Government guidelines require you to print your image on 4-inch by 6-inch paper (or larger) and cut the portrait out yourself.